cghael/21_school_fillit/SOLUTION.md

         side = √(2 * 4) = 2.8 = 3

-So we will statr from side = 3 and if theraminos doesn't fit in there, then increase the side.
+So we will statr from side = 3 and if tetraminos doesn't fit in there, then increase the side.

 ## Creating decision list